ccifuentesr/cif21-multiplicity/README.md

 On the other hand, trapezia systems are usually very young and unstable.
 They interact strongly and chaotically in an N-body problem manner.
 The competition for stable orbits is resolved with the fragmentation into multiple hierarchical systems.

 ---

-### Bolometric luminosities

-All luminosities were computed using the Virtual Observatory SED Analyzer (<a href="http://svo2.cab.inta-csic.es/theory/vosa/" target="_blank">VOSA</a>), using the BT-Settl CIFIST grid of models ([Fe/H] = 0.0).
-Close binaries (rho < 5 arcsec) are dismissed in this calculation.

-### Masses

-By priority:

-**Later or equal than K5 V:**
-1. Via bolometric luminosity using Cif20.
-2. Via spectral type using Cif20.
-3. Via absolute magnitud in G using Cif20

-**Earlier than K5 V:**
-1. Via bolometric luminosity using Pec13.
-2. Via spectral type using Pec13.
-3. Via absolute magnitud in G using Pec13.

-### Spectral types

-By priority:

-**Later or equal than K5 V:**
-1. Via bolometric luminosity using Cif20.
-2. Via absolute magnitud in G using Cif20.

-**Earlier than K5 V:**
-1. Via bolometric luminosity using Pec13.
-2. Via absolute magnitud in G using Pec13.
-3. Via absolute magnitud in J using Pec13.
-4. Via interpolation with known spectral type using absolute magnitud in J (only if 1-3 are not available).

----